Policy on Satisfactory Academic Progress

 To calculate, multiply the total number of attempted hours by 67 (rounded downward to the nearest whole number).
 As an example, if a student attempted 30 credit hours, she must complete a minimum of 23 credit hours (30 x .67 = 23) in order to ensure SAP for the year.

-Second Degree Students who have already earned a bachelor’s degree and are pursuing another undergraduate degree must submit a completed Second Degree Form.
+Second Degree Students who have already earned a bachelor’s degree and are pursuing another undergraduate degree must submit a completed re-admit application and are subject to the same policies as re-admitted students.
 Second-degree students cannot exceed the aggregate loan limit for an undergraduate student.
-Second-degree students must maintain a 2.0 annually and pass 67% of the hours completed.
+Second-degree students must maintain a 2.0 each academic semester and pass 67% of the hours completed.

 Incomplete (I) grade – An incomplete grade indicates that a student has not finished all course-work required for a grade and is included in the cumulative credits attempted.
 An incomplete will count toward attempted hours but not as hours passed until a final grade is posted in the Registrar’s Office.